 - Alumni Network & Global Leadership Academy

 Juliana Lindsey is the Buenos Aires Program Coordinator and will work with you through your departure to Argentina.

-Carmen Alvarez de Toledo and Jimena Alvarez de Toledo are the Buenos Aires Resident Director, and will work with you during your stay in Argentina.
+Carmen Alvarez de Toledo and Jimena Alvarez de Toledo are the Buenos Aires Resident Directors, and will work with you during your stay in Argentina.